Skip to content

 Far Infrared Sauna Blanket

 Sauna blankets are even more portable than dome saunas.
 These are similar to heated blankets, but use far infrared to directly heat and heal the body.
 These can store away in something as small as a cabinet because they're able to fold into a small structure.
-These are also the most affordable sauna option.
-The downside of these is generally they don't get quite as hot and some people prefer to not have any sort of material touching them while sweating.

 Is It Better To Sauna in the Morning or Night?

-In a sauna, it’s best to go with the extremes of the day for the best experience.
-With these you can leverage the benefits of the sauna more toward for advantage.
 Use your far infrared sauna early in the morning to start the day feeling refreshed and ready.
 Or you can use it late at night, after a hard day’s work, and before you head to sleep.
 This allows you to utilize the cool down period to relax the entire body and prepare for optimal sleep.

 If neither of these times works, there is no harm in utilizing your infrared sauna any time of the day.
 It doesn’t take long to get everything prepared and in working order for use, no matter when you decide to hop in.